animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 <div class="paragraph">

-{sdg-name} provides support to map entities that are stored in a Region.
+Spring Data for GemFire provides support to map entities that are stored in a Region.
 The mapping metadata is defined by using annotations on application domain classes, as the following example shows: